codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part2/13.png?raw=true "Connecting your local front end project to the Azure API Service")
 21. Let's connect the front end to the API project.
 Open up the ToDoListAngular solution.
 Go to the web.config file of your front end ToDoListAngular project.
 Paste in the URL from the previous step.
       ![Alt text](/Images/Part2/14.png?raw=true "Connecting your local front end project to the Azure API Service")
-22. Run the front end as Startup.
+22. Run the ToDoListAngular solution.
 It should look like this and be connected to the Azure API Service.
       ![Alt text](/Images/Part2/18.png?raw=true "Connecting your local front end project to the Azure API Service")
 21. Let's do the same publishing to Azure for the front end project.
 Repeat steps 16-18 for the front end ToDoListAngular project.
 22. Verify once you are done Publishing that it is in the Azure Portal.
 Click on the APp Service (red arrow in screenshot).